 Creighton University students, faculty and staff are eligible for discounted or free software through our Kivuto store.
 Software products are different based on your status at the University (e.g. Employee (Faculty or Staff) and Student).
 Please remember that this software is for personally owned computers and is NOT for university owned computers.
 Log into the Kivuto store with your NetID and BLUE password.

 Office 365 (includes Word, PowerPoint, Excel, etc) can be downloaded for free on up to 5 devices by all Creighton full-time students, faculty and staff.
 You may download copies from your Creighton Office 365 homepage and clicking the Install Office button or go the the Office 365 site here.

 *The Division of Information Technology does not provide support for Faculty or Staff home computers.
 Installation, updates, use of the software to perform work-related tasks and maintenance of any software purchased is the responsibility of the buyer.

 Students can print with the new Canon printing solution, with printer locations in all residence halls and commons areas.

 Canon is Creighton’s official provider of print services.
 If your departmental printer needs attention or you have questions please contact the Service Desk.

 Most classrooms on campus come pre-installed with technology to facilitate teaching and learning.
 A standard technology rich classroom includes a networked PC and/or Mac, a ceiling mounted data projector, DVD player, laptop connection and sound system.
 All technology rich classrooms also have Bluecast software and hardware, the University’s Lecture Capture solution.
-Use our classroom directory to examine what is available in your room.

 Learn more about the services and support available in the Classroom.